citizenweb3/manuscripts/content/cyber-bostrom-description.md

 Cyber is basically a big decentralized knowledge graph, to which users add and read information from.
 While validators (of Cyber) use their machines to rank and index the user provided information in a trustless manner.
 For now, Cyber works with a technology called [IPFS](https://ipfs.tech/), which is basically, a distributed P2P storage where users can safely store and exchange data, but Cyber can work with any similar technology such as DAT, GIT, Bitcoin, Ethereum, Swarm, etc.

-Cyb.ai - is a WEB interface to the Bostrom blockchain developed by the cyberCongress team.
+[Cyb.ai](https://cyb.ai/) - is a WEB interface to the Bostrom blockchain developed by the cyber~Congress DAO.
 Among Cyb.ai's many functions are:

--receiving data on cyberlinks recorded by Bostrom blockchain from the node;
+-receiving data on cyberlinks recorded by Bostrom blockchain from the node

--creating cyberlinks;
+-creating cyberlinks

--receiving and sharing objects in the IPFS network using library ipfs-js.
+-receiving and sharing objects in the IPFS network using library ipfs-js

 ### Bostrom and Cyber tokens
 There are several native tokens in the Bostrom network: BOOT, HYDROGEN, VOLT, AMPERE, TOCYB.
 Each of its own usage.